SWIFTSIM/emulator/paper/paper.md

 # Acknowledgements

-We acknowledge support from the SWIFT collaboration whilst developing this project.
+We acknowledge support from the SWIFT collaboration whilst developing this project, with notable involvement from Richard Bower, Ian Vernon, and Matthieu Schaller.
 This work is partly funded by Vici grant 639.043.409 from the Dutch Research Council (NWO).
+This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
+The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
+DiRAC is part of the National e-Infrastructure.

 # References